i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/09-Stepper-Motor/README.md

   >$A \rightarrow B \rightarrow \overline{A} \rightarrow \overline{B}$
 * Half step - Activation of both coil at one time to position the rotor pole in between two coils.
   >$$
-* Micro step - Activation of coils required sophisticated driver to control current flow in the coil to achieved minute position of the rotor by using half step sequence.
+* Micro step - Activation of coils required sophisticated driver to control current flow in the coil to achieved minute position of the rotor by using the same method of half step sequences.
 <br/>

 <br/>